tarleb/perevir/README.md

 A tool to test pandoc document transformations.

-*Perevir* aims to make test easy to write and use, and to have tests that can also serve as a form of documentation.
+*Perevir* aims to make tests easy to write and use, and to have tests that can also serve as a form of documentation.
 Ideally, test files should be readable and informative when viewed as rendered Markdown on a developer platform such as GitHub, GitLab,